Mindfulness for young people

 Even the Government wants mindfulness introduced in schools: http://www.telegraph.co.uk/lifestyle/wellbeing/10694775/Why-does-the-Government-want-to-teach-mindfulness-in-schools.html

 The Daily Mail say it helps improve concentration: http://www.dailymail.co.uk/news/article-2579267/Lessons-meditation-Schools-teach-pupils-mindfulness-help-concentrate-deal-stress.html

 Evidence from research studies here: http://www.mindfulnet.org/page7.htm

-If you are interested in me coming to your school to talk to students or doing a course with a group of young people I’m happy to discuss.
-Please contact me on email@example.com
+If you are interested in Bridgeen coming to your school to talk to students or leading a course with a group of young people Please contact on email@example.com to discuss.

-I really believe the .b course is excellent, check out their site to find out more about it and to find a teacher in your area mindfulnessinschools.org
+the .b course is excellent, check out the website to find out more about it and to find a teacher in your area mindfulnessinschools.org

 A teacher talks about ‘Caring for our children, caring for ourselves’, Mindfulness Bell, Spring 2014